-As Executive Director of UTZ, Han de Groot has overseen the growth of the organization from a relatively new player in 2010, to today being the world’s largest certification program for coffee and cocoa.
+As the Chief Executive Officer, Han de Groot has overseen the growth of the organization from a relatively new player in 2010, to today being the world’s largest certification program for coffee and cocoa.
 Quite an expert, then, on the state of the global agricultural sector!
 He explains that certification has an incredible impact, but that certification alone is not enough to make sustainable farming the norm.
-That’s why UTZ expanded its strategy in 2016.
+That’s why the UTZ program expanded its strategy in 2016.

 The role of certification

 “Certification has been proven effective,” says Han.
-“UTZ is improving the lives of more than 1.3 million farmers and workers, and their families, all over the world.”
+“UTZ is improving the lives of more than 1.1 million farmers and workers, and their families, all over the world.
+(2019)”

 However, Han explains that many issues UTZ works on have causes beyond the farm level.
 “A huge proportion of the world’s farmers struggle to earn enough to support their families,” he says.
 “There are also structural issues to deal with such as child labor, gender inequality and low wages; and to top it all, there’s the massive problem of climate change.”

 Han explains that these issues must be addressed in a systemic way with governments, civil society and the private sector.
 “Truly tackling these issues requires a combined effort from the world’s biggest companies and governments,” says Han.

 From the farm to the sector level